mlgordon/vpc/errors.md

 ## vpn_gateway_subnet_status_error
 **Message**: The VPN gateway could not be created due to subnet status.

-Supply a subnet that is in `available` status.
+Provide a subnet that is in `available` status.
 Try again in a few minutes.
 If this problem persists, [contact support](/docs/infrastructure/vpc?topic=vpc-getting-help-and-support).

 ## vpn_gateways_quota_exceeded
 **Message**: Quota for VPN gateways exceeded for the account and/or the region.

-The quotas per resource are given on the [Quotas](https://{DomainName}/docs/infrastructure/vpc?topic=vpc-quotas#vpn-quotas){: new_window} page.
+The quotas per resource are specified on the [Quotas](https://{DomainName}/docs/infrastructure/vpc?topic=vpc-quotas#vpn-quotas){: new_window} page.

 To view the current VPN gateways, use the `GET /vpn_gateways` API.
+Equivalent CLI command: `ibmcloud is vpn-gateways`